Raymaster3/GoAb/README.md

 * Test time: 56 ms
 * Time per request: 44.5 ms
 * Failed: 64
   ###### These failed requests are because the server has assigned only 768 workers, so ab is giving us 32 errors by exception and an extra 32 errors by discrepancies in the length of the message.
+Also, because we are executing the test in the same machine as the server is running we can see that there is a correlation between the concurrency level and the request time.
 ##### Adding -k:
 * TPS: 16400
 * Test time: 61 ms